GenJ99/my-own-react/README.md

     const container = document.getElementById("root")
     ReactDOM.render(element, container)

-An `element` is an object with two properties: type and props (it has more but `these two` are important for the project).
+An `element` is an object with two properties: type and props (it has more but `these two` are the important ones for the project).

 `Type` is a string that specifies the type of DOM node to create which is the tagName you pass to document.createElement when you create an HTML element.